 A surge of exhilaration coursed through Harry's body.
 He could do this.
 He could win.

-He met Voldemort's furious gaze, his red eyes pulsing with madness.
-And then all he knew was pain, white-hot agony coursing through his mind, radiating outwards in vicious waves from the scar on his forehead.
+He met Voldemort's furious gaze; red eyes pulsed with madness.
+And then all Harry knew was pain, white-hot agony coursing through his mind, radiating outwards in vicious waves from the scar on his forehead.
 He could feel Voldemort's mind, a wounded titan, thrashing with all its might, rampaging though his mind with reckless abandon, desperate to cause whatever damage it could.
 The monastery interior turned into a blur, the pain too strong to maintain control of his senses.

 An old book, its pages yellowed and stained, a diagram of a statue.
 Bowed robed figures were etched into the borders, scarlet red lines connecting them.
 An inscription.
 Herpo the Foul.